Rob Kardashian Weight Loss: Wendy Williams Calls ‘KUWTK’ Star A ‘Slob’ Despite New Transformation

 “All gloves go off when you birthed with a stripper.
 You don’t have a backbone that I’ve ever seen,” Wendy Williams said on her show on Tuesday morning.
 “He’s been complaining that he gives her $20,000 a month to support her lifestyle.
 You’re stuck Rob, you’re stuck with a stripper who is running circles around you.”

-The host didn’t stop there, she continued attacking Rob Kardashian by pointing out that Blac Chyna makes more money than him because his business is just not profiting enough.
+The host didn’t stop there.
+She continued attacking Rob Kardashian by pointing out that Blac Chyna makes more money than him because his business is just not profiting enough.
 Wendy Williams then noted that the Keeping Up With the Kardashians star’s Arthur George socks line is not worth the price.

 “Well, Rob, I’m sorry that your sock line didn’t work out,” she said.
 “The socks are $35 — who is paying $35 for a sock from a Kardashian….
 Nobody wants a sock from this slob.”